 The employer view tends to say that everybody is different and can handle different amounts of stress.
 Which is true, but then they draw the conclusion that workplace stress doesn’t really exist because it’s just an individual’s response and some people are “weaker” than others.
 They then go on to talk about the “outside” factors that cause stress.

-Their solution is to provide individual counseling on how to stop smoking, kick the drug or alcohol problem, financial planning, marriage counseling etc. The other solution is to provide exercise opportunities, walking courses, gyms etc. All this is designed to let workers blow off steam and relieve their personal stress without tackling the root causes.
+Their solution is to provide individual counseling on how to stop smoking or kick the drug or alcohol problem, financial planning, marriage counseling etc. The other solution is to provide exercise opportunities, walking courses, gyms etc. All this is designed to let workers blow off steam and relieve their personal stress without tackling the root causes.

 Here’s a partial list of situations NIOSH has identified as causing stress in the workplace: